julzaza/wildwitchherbs/_posts/2025-12-04-solstice-spirits-wild-hunt.md

 layout: single
 title: "Solstice Spirits & the Wild Hunt: A Witch’s Midwinter Guide"
 description: "A witch’s deep, folklore-rich guide to the Wild Hunt, solstice spirits, and Old European protection magic for surviving the longest night of the year."
-excerpt: A raw, folklore-rich guide to the Wild Hunt—solstice spirits, ancestral riders, winter protections, and Old European witchcraft for surviving the longest night.
+excerpt: "A raw, folklore-rich guide to the Wild Hunt—solstice spirits, ancestral riders, winter protections, and Old European witchcraft for surviving the longest night."
-categories: [folklore-ancestral, witchcraft-rituals]
+categories:
-tags: [Winter Solstice, Wild Hunt, Protection Magic, European Folklore, Spirits]
+  - folklore-ancestral
+  - witchcraft-ritual
+tags:
+  - winter-solstice
+  - wild-hunt
+  - protection-magic
+  - european-folklore
+  - solstice-spirits

 faq:
   - question: "What is the Wild Hunt in Old European folklore?"
-    answer: "A storm of spirits—ancestors, gods, witches, and wandering dead—riding across the winter solstice sky."
+    answer: "The Wild Hunt is a storm-like procession of spirits—ancestors, gods, witches, beasts, and the wandering dead—believed to ride across the sky during the winter solstice and the Twelve Nights."

-  - question: "Why does the Wild Hunt appear at the solstice?"
+  - question: "Why does the Wild Hunt appear at the winter solstice?"
-    answer: "Because the stillness of the solstice opens a doorway between worlds, allowing the Host to ride."
+    answer: "Folklore teaches that the solstice stills the sun and thins the boundary between worlds, allowing the spirit host to cross freely into the human realm."

   - question: "How did witches protect themselves from the Wild Hunt?"
-    answer: "Juniper smoke, iron at thresholds, salt wards, red-wool knots, and evergreen charms were the most common protections."
+    answer: "Traditional protections included juniper smoke, iron at thresholds, salt wards, red-wool knots, evergreen charms, and keeping all doors and hearths secured."

   - question: "Is it dangerous to see the Wild Hunt?"
-    answer: "Folklore warns never to run or shout.
-One should lower the head, remain still, and refuse any gifts offered by the riders."
+    answer: "Yes.
+Folk belief warns never to stare, shout, run, or accept gifts.
+The proper response was to lower the head, remain still, and refuse engagement."

   - question: "Which herbs were used in solstice protection magic?"
-    answer: "Mugwort, yew, wormwood, and blackthorn were favored for banishing, vision, and protection against wandering spirits."
+    answer: "Mugwort, wormwood, yew, and blackthorn were most commonly used for protection, vision control, banishing, and warding against wandering spirits."

 schema:
   "@context": "https://schema.org"
   "@type": "BlogPosting"
   "headline": "Solstice Spirits & the Wild Hunt: A Witch’s Midwinter Guide" "description": "A folklore-rich exploration of Old European Wild Hunt traditions, Yuletide spirits, and protective solstice witchcraft."
-  "keywords": "Wild Hunt folklore, winter solstice witchcraft, Yuletide spirits, European witchcraft, solstice rituals" "author":
+  "keywords": "wild hunt folklore, winter solstice witchcraft, yuletide spirits, european folklore, solstice rituals" "author":
-    "@type": "Person"
+    "@type": "Organization"
     "name": "Wild Witch Herbs"
   "publisher":
     "@type": "Organization"